Back to blog

 Smart Wedding Planning: How to Save 50 Hours of Stress

 Wedding planning is estimated to take 200-300 hours over a typical 12-month engagement.
-That is the equivalent of seven full work weeks — on top of your actual job, your relationships, and everything else in your life.
+That is the equivalent of seven full work weeks, on top of your actual job, your relationships, and everything else in your life.
 Much of that time goes to repetitive research, comparison shopping, and organizational busywork that a computer can do faster and more accurately than a human.

 Technology is not replacing the creativity, emotion, and personal judgment that make a wedding yours.
 It is eliminating the tedious parts so you can focus on what actually matters.

-How AI Is Changing Wedding Planning
+How Smart Tools Are Changing Wedding Planning

 1. Budget Optimization